Fused LASSO as Non-Crossing Quantile Regression: Introduction

+All these approaches that have been popular in the macroeconometric literature involve some form of post-processing the estimated quantiles.
+While these two-step methods yield proper densities, simply correcting the fitted quantiles does not quantify corresponding changes in the estimated coefficients, i.e., the coefficients estimated in the first step remain uncorrected.
+This is particularly a problem as quantile coefficients are used to construct quantile IRFS \citep{chavleishvili2024forecasting}, or quantile local projections \citep{ruzicka2021quantile}.
+As such, for macroeconometric inference it would be desirable to impose non-crossing during estimation of the quantiles.
+This is the motivation in \citet{szendrei2023revisiting}, who use the non-crossing constraints of \citet{bondell2010noncrossing} to identify variables that drive macro-financial nonlinearity in the Euro Area GaR. \citet{szendrei2023revisiting} also find that imposing non-crossing constraints also improves the forecasted densities of GaR.

+While non-crossing constraints are alluring for empirical macroeconomic applications of quantile regression, we do not know how these constraints influence the estimated coefficients.
+The primary motivation of this paper is to study the impact of such constraints on the model parameters.
+This is achieved by implementing a set of non-crossing constraints that can be scaled, which in turn makes the non-crossing constraints tighter or looser.
+Using this adaptive non-crossing constraint we show that non-crossing constraints are equivalent to fused LASSO with quantile specific shrinkage parameters.
+We propose an estimator using these adaptive non-crossing constraints (Generalised Non-crossing Constraint Quantile Regression), where the hyperparameter regulating interquantile shrinkage is obtained by cross-validation.

-We conduct comprehensive Monte Carlo exercises based on those used in the original paper by \citet{bondell2010noncrossing} that first proposed non-crossing quantile regression.
+We conduct comprehensive Monte Carlo exercises based on those used in the original paper by \citet{bondell2010noncrossing}, that first proposed non-crossing quantile regression.
 Through these experiments we show that the proposed estimator is capable of providing further improvements in fit compared to the original BRW estimator.
-We also consider the variable selection properties of the different estimators and demonstrate that the BRW estimator employs a type of fused shrinkage.
-The Monte Carlos also reveal how the BRW estimator undershrinks quantile variation while the traditional Fused Lasso, as outlined in \citet{jiang2013interquantile}, overshrinks.
+We also consider the variable selection properties of the different estimators and verify that non-crossing constraints are a type of fused shrinkage.
+The Monte Carlos also reveal how the BRW estimator undershrinks quantile variation while the traditional Fused LASSO, as outlined in \citet{jiang2013interquantile}, overshrinks.

-We then examine the trade-off between in-sample and out-of sample fits of GNCQR and FLQR in two applications.
-As expected, as the hyperparameter increases the in-sample fits of both estimators gets worse.
-Nevertheless, there is a difference between the estimators in how this deterioration in fit occurs: the in-sample fit profile of GNCQR deteriorates more gradually as the hyperparameter is increased.
-We provide an intuitive explanation for this: as we increase $\alpha$, we introduce bias in the quantile property and gradually start to introduce the `quantile subset' property\footnote{The quantile subset property is that the data below the $(\tau-1)^{th}$ quantile is a subset of the data below the $\tau^{th}$ quantile.}.